-He has actively traded both sides of the market since the early-90's, but has especially enjoyed trading the bear markets of the past decade.
+He has actively traded both sides of the market since the early-90's, but has especially enjoyed trading the bear markets of this century.
 He has made, and lost, a fair sum of money in the market, and likes to think he's learned a few things along the way.

 He's made human nature something of a life study, and his interest in psychology is one the factors that has made Elliott Wave Theory his "go to" trading tool, since psychology factors heavily into the wave structures.
 He does not, however, rely on Elliott Wave exclusively, and often utilizes traditional technical analysis combined with confirming indicators to validate or invalidate certain counts.
 Over the years, Pretzel has also developed his own, often unique, way of counting and viewing waveforms.
 Some of his counting and labeling methods are "textbook" -- others aren't.
 Pretzel believes the results stand on their own merit.

 Elliott Wave is unique since it is both a technical system, in that there are concrete rules and laws; and also an organic system, since the count "evolves" with each successive tick.
 It's not a simple TA pattern you spot, and then it completes and your work is done so you can go back to watching "American Dad!"; Elliott counts are continually evolving even as you observe them.
 What was possible yesterday may, with the addition of a tick here or there, become impossible today.
 Identifying those possibilities as they become validated or invalidated, and accurately assigning probabilities to them, is what separates the good Elliott Theorists from the not-so-good.

 It is important to note that Elliott Wave Theory was derived from back-testing.
 R.N.
 Elliott studied decades worth of charts at various time frames, and discovered that there were certain patterns (fractals) repeating across all time frames.
 He developed Elliott Wave Theory as an attempt to quantify and explain these patterns.